-The external assessment contributes a determined percentage (see specific subject guides - assessment) to the student's overall subject result and is not privileged over summative internal assessment.
+The external assessment contributes a determined percentage to the student's overall subject result and is not privileged over summative internal assessment.

 Short Courses

 Course overview

 Short Courses are one-unit courses of study.
 A Short Course includes topics and subtopics.
 Results contribute to the award of a QCE.
 Results do not contribute to ATAR calculations.
 At St Margaret's Short Courses are available in Numeracy.